 Fill several containers with water.
 Provide exploration material: small spoons, measuring cups, funnels...
 Children can observe how water pours differently, depending on the container.
-Variation: notice how certain objects float while other objects sink.
+Variation: Notice how certain objects float while other objects sink.

 Seeing with your hands

 Deposit several objects in a paper bag or in a box.
 Use objects children are familiar with.
 They should have different sizes and textures.
 Have children close their eyes or blindfold them.
-Invite children to take an object using their hands and feel it to try to guess what it is.
+Invite children to grasp an object using their hands and feel it to try to guess what it is.